allysonkate/allysonkate.github.io/_posts/2015-01-08-the-second-city.md

 ![SC Logo](/images/SC_2014_logo_blk.png)

 In 2014, I was hired at [The Second City](http://www.secondcity.com/), the historic comedy club, theatre and school of improvisation,  as a design intern.
 Since then, I have grown from intern, to Jr. Designer, to Designer and mentor on a team of five.
 As part of a small design team in a multifaceted company, I've been able to have a hand in almost every department across the globe and cater my position to areas I've seen need, potential, and had personal interest with both internal and external clients and collaborations.
-Some of those clients and collaborations include the Emmy Award winning Canadian sketch comedy show, Second City TV; the company’s digital video and blogging presence, The Second City Network; The Kennedy Center in Washington D.C.; Slate Magazine; and NBC Universal.
+A few of those include the Emmy Award winning Canadian sketch comedy show, Second City TV; the company’s digital video and blog presence, The Second City Network; The Kennedy Center; Slate Magazine; and NBC Universal.
 A few of my favorite projects and products are discussed below.